 Assign each participant at each table a letter.
 If there are six participants at a table, they will be lettered a-b-c-d-e-f.

-Learning Experience: Symbols of the Easter Candle
+Activity

-[spoken text] Use these or similar words to introduce this learning experience:
+1. Use these or similar words to introduce this learning experience:

 Each year at the Easter Vigil liturgy, we prepare and light our Easter candle, also known as the paschal candle.
 We light the Easter candle during the Easter season and outside of the Easter season when we have baptisms and funerals.
 The Easter candle is the most prominent candle in the church and it is filled with rich symbolism.
 During this learning experience, we will explore the four primary symbols on the Easter candle: the color white, the cross, the Alpha and Omega, and the five wounds of Christ.
 Each table group will explore one symbol in detail, and then we will mix up the table groups so that each person has an opportunity to hear the results of each group’s discussion.
 Each person will receive a handout with a drawing of the Easter candle on it.
 Feel free to take notes on this paper as you learn about each symbol.

-Pass out the Easter Candle Symbols (Adults) handout and a Bible to each participant.
+2. Pass out the Easter Candle Symbols (Adults) handout and a Bible to each participant.
 Invite the tables to begin their discussions.